leoxiang66/golan/README.md

 - [ ] GUI notifications for system information such as "socket disconnected"
 - [ ] support disconnecting sockets by users
 - [ ] support file transferring
+- [ ] support desktop notifications for new messages
 - [ ] support blacklist
 - [ ] encryption/decryption